SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at University of Pennsylvania Perelman School of Medicine discussed a wide range of topics, including leadership qualities, life philosophies, book preferences, desired legacies in medicine, favorite cities, and personal attributes.
-While some interviews were more conversational, others delved into critical thinking skills, ethical dilemmas, global health, and personal experiences that shaped applicants' perspectives on healthcare.
+Students said most interesting question asked at University of Pennsylvania Perelman School of Medicine discussed a wide range of topics including leadership qualities, life meaning, favorite books, desired legacy in medicine, and reflections on personal experiences.
+While some encounters were more conversational, others delved into global health, critical thinking skills, and opinions on various societal issues, showcasing a diverse array of questions tailored to individual backgrounds and experiences.

 What was the most difficult question?